Height: 18 feet

 Edible Qualities

-O'Henry Peach is a small tree that is typically grown for its edible qualities.
+O'Henry Peach is a small tree that is commonly grown for its edible qualities.
 It produces large gold round fruit (technically 'drupes') with a red blush and yellow flesh which are usually ready for picking in late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: